BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 confronted Sauron, throwing himself into combat with the Dark Lord for the freedom of Middle-earth.
-Though Gil-galad would never see the Dark Lord finally defeated, for he perished at the hands of Sauron upon the slopes of Orodruin, his name lived on in songs and legends — even those sung by Sam during the closing of the Third Age.*
+Though Gil-galad would never see the Dark Lord finally defeated, for he perished at the hands of Sauron upon the slopes of Orodruin, his name lived on in songs and legends â€” even those sung by Sam during the closing of the Third Age.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image105.jpeg)